-Yep, summer is on its way for me here and I’ve been loving this pasta pesto salad with grilled chicken!
-It has everything I want in summer recipe.
+Yep, summer is on its way for me here and I’ve been loving this dinner recipe!
+It has everything I want for summer.
 Easy, fast, great made ahead, and not weighed down by heavy sauces.
 What more could I ask for?

 To make chicken pesto pasta salad toss cooked pasta and vegetables with pesto sauce and pasta water, then top with grilled chicken and toasted pine nuts.

 I get things started by salting the chicken and then setting it aside while I get organized, do the prep, and heat the grill.
-This gives the chicken a little time to brine before I cook it, which gives the meat better flavor and helps keep it juicy.
+This gives the meat a little time to brine before I cook it, which gives it better flavor and helps keep it juicy.
 (If I’m organized I pull out the package and salt the chicken in the morning.)

-Once the chicken is salted and the grill is hot, grill the chicken, turning once, until the chicken is cooked through.
+Once the chicken is salted and the grill is hot, grill the thighs, turning once, until cooked through.
 Take it off the grill and let it rest for a few minutes, then slice it up.

-While the grill is heating, get the pasta water going.
-Then add the pasta, taking 2 minutes off the time the cook the pasta.
+While the grill is heating, get the pot of water going.
+Then add the pasta, taking 2 minutes off the time on the package.
 (If it says the pasta will cook in 10 minutes, set your timer for 8 minutes!)
 Then add the asparagus and set the timer for that last 2 minutes.

-Here’s an important bit: Scoop out some pasta water just before you drain it!
+Here’s an important bit: Scoop out some water from the pot just before you drain!

-Take your hot pasta and asparagus and toss it with the pesto, balsamic, and some of that pasta water.
-Stir vigorously to make sure everything is incorporated and that heat of the pasta can bring the pesto and water together.
+Take your hot pasta and asparagus and toss it with the pesto, balsamic, and some of that water you saved.
+Stir vigorously to make sure everything is incorporated and that heat of the noodles can bring the sauce and water together.
 This will give you a sauce which will cling to the pasta.

 At this point you can toss all the rest of the ingredients in, or lay them all on top, or do a little bit of each.
 Up to you!
 I do think that the pine nuts on top at least is nice so you can see them.